-Boots and Paddles

-Standardized Touring Kayaks and paddles are to be provided by games organizing committees for each athlete.

-These boats are to be designed as a sit-in and not as a sit-on type and to offer high stability level to the athletes.

-Kayaks shall be propelled solely by means of double-bladed paddles.

-There is no other specific rule for boats construction (material, length, weight etc.) but they must be safe and environmentally sound.
+- 3.1 Boats and Paddles - 3.1.1 Standardized Touring Kayaks and paddles are to be provided by games organizing committees for each athlete. - 3.1.1.1 These boats are to be designed as a sit-in and not as a sit-on type and to offer high stability level to the athletes. - 3.1.1.2 Kayaks shall be propelled solely by means of double-bladed paddles. - 3.1.1.3 There is no other specific rule for boats construction (material, length, weight etc.) but they must be safe and environmentally sound.

+Special Olympics
-For the equality of participants the Organizers must offer the same type of boats

-Professional Kayaks and paddles must meet ICF specifications

-If athletes choose to bring their personal kayaks and/or paddles, they must meet ICF specifications.
-Professional paddles may also be used in tourist events on touring boats.

-3.1.1.4 I he paddles must not be fixed on the boats in any way.
-3.1.2 Person al Floatation Devices (PFD) 3.1.3 Personal Floatation Devices (PFD) are required and must meet local standards set by National Governing Bodies (NGB) for water safety.
-Buoyancy life jackets (PFD) must be worn during all 3.2 3.1.4 practice and competition sessions. ٥.۷ 3.2.1 1 Helmets 3.3 Helmets, if deemed necessary by the event director due to the course being in moving water, where there are obstructions or shallow water where a capsizing athlete might strike his/her head.
-3.3.1 In that case helmets are compulsory and should be provided by the organizer.
-3.3.2 3.3.1.1 Helmets may also be worn to non-moving water events when athletes feel more comfortable competing with a helmet.
-3.3.2.1 In that case, athletes should bring their personal helmet.
-3.4 Unifori m 3.4.1 3.4.1.1 Athletes shall wear appropriate Kayaking sport attire or at least a t-shirt and shorts during competition and training sessions.
-3.4.2 3.1.1.1 Athletes in a double boat shall wear uniforms of the same color and style.
-3.4.3 Coaches should ensure that all athletes bring a change of clothes when attending kayaking
+- 3.1.1.4 For the equality of participants the Organizers must offer the same type of boats for all events. - 3.1.2 Professional Kayaks and paddles must meet ICF specifications - 3.1.3 If athletes choose to bring their personal kayaks and/or paddles, they must meet ICF specifications.
+Professional paddles may also be used in tourist events on touring boats. - 3.1.4 The paddles must not be fixed on the boats in any way. - 3.2 Personal Floatation Devices (PFD) - 3.2.1 Personal Floatation Devices (PFD) are required and must meet local standards set by National Governing Bodies (NGB) for water safety.
+Buoyancy life jackets (PFD) must be worn during all practice and competition sessions. - 3.3 Helmets - 3.3.1 Helmets, if deemed necessary by the event director due to the course being in moving water, where there are obstructions or shallow water where a capsizing athlete might strike his/her head. - 3.3.1.1 In that case helmets are compulsory and should be provided by the organizer. - 3.3.2 Helmets may also be worn to non-moving water events when athletes feel more comfortable competing with a helmet. - 3.3.2.1 In that case, athletes should bring their personal helmet.

-5 5 ,
+3.4 Uniform

-practice and competition.

-For the swimming test, athletes are required to wear a swimsuit (female athlete wear a one-piece tank suit) and optionally swim caps and swimming goggles.
-Plus worn during swimming test.
-Agua shoes or flip flops and towel will be requi FD m nay al lso
+- 3.4.1 Athletes shall wear appropriate Kayaking sport attire or at least a t-shirt and shorts during competition and training sessions. - 3.4.1.1 Athletes in a double boat shall wear uniforms of the same color and style. - 3.4.2 Coaches should ensure that all athletes bring a change of clothes when attending kayaking practice and competition. - 3.4.3 For the swimming test, athletes are required to wear a swimsuit (female athletes should wear a one-piece tank suit) and optionally swim caps and swimming goggles.
+PFD may also be worn during swimming test.
+Aqua shoes or flip flops and towel will be required for the water test - 3.4.4 As kayaking is an outdoor event, it is suggested that athletes bring a set of warm clothing and rainwear. - 3.4.5 It is also recommended to wear hat and sunglasses at all times.

-water test 0

-As kayaking is an outdoor event, it is suggested that athletes bring a set of warm clothing and rainwear.

-It is also recommended to wear hat and sunglasses at all times.
 The athletes who wear eyeglasses must ensure that they will be steadily attached to their head with a proper band.
-Ideally, special water glasses may be used.

-Personal Numbers 3.5.3 3.5.4

-All kayaks shall carry a vertical plate, made of non-transparent material, marked with black numbers on a white background, indicating the lane.
-The numbers plate must measure 15cm in height and 25mm in thickness.

-The plates shall be placed on the centerline on the afterdeck or thwart.

-The size of the number plate shall be 18×20 cm.

-The personal numbers provided by the organizer shall be placed on the back and, if necessary, on the front of the competitor as required by the organizers.

-Personal equipment is subjected to control by the Officials.
+Ideally, special water glasses may be used. - 3.5 Personal Numbers - 3.5.1 All kayaks shall carry a vertical plate, made of non-transparent material, marked with black numbers on a white background, indicating the lane.
+The numbers plate must measure 15cm in height and 25mm in thickness. - 3.5.2 The plates shall be placed on the centerline on the afterdeck or thwart. - 3.5.3 The size of the number plate shall be 18 x 20 cm. - 3.5.4 The personal numbers provided by the organizer shall be placed on the back and, if necessary, on the front of the competitor as required by the organizers. - 3.6 Personal equipment is subjected to control by the Officials.